Banalian/ExtraLeaderboardPositions/README.md

 # Changelog
 ## 2.0.0
 Big rewrite of the plugin for more functionality !
-- Rewrite of the plugin to hopefully have faster refreshings in "normal" mode
+- Rewrite of the plugin to hopefully have faster refreshing time in "normal" mode
 - Added a mode that uses an external API to gather the leaderboard (this mode allows for faster refreshes, and for getting medals positions even if you pb is better for example)
     - This mode is Opt-in, and can be enabled in the settings
     - It might be disabled in the future depending on the API's availability
+- Added Optional Dependency to Champion Medals

 ## 1.6.2
 - Changed windows flag to not focus on appearing window